Resources for the Arts

 Employment and Internships

 • American Advertising Federation’s Madison chapter has a job bank that lists local advertising opportunities.
-They also sponsor internships and scholarships to students.
+They also sponsor internships and scholarships for students.

 • American Alliance of Museums showcases information and postings for employment opportunities related to museum professionals.